Skip to main content

 A simple, week-one starting plan.

-1. Buy a water flosser and use it on the lowest setting once a day: gentle, not aggressive.
+1. Buy a water flosser and use it on the lowest setting once a day: gentle, not intensive.

 2. Switch to an alcohol-free mouthwash or warm saltwater rinses: protect the friendly bacteria you still have.